2025-03-09

 Note the new White Mask sublayer

-3. Add an HSL Adjustment Layer
+3. Add an "HSL" Adjustment Layer

 In the new Mask Group, select the inner full-color photograph (illustrated below, in Blue)